mark-draghicescu/Self-Driving-Car-Engineer-Nanodegree/dynamic_weather.md

 ### Dynamic weather example

 The dynamic weather example found in `./carla/PythonAPI/examples/dynamic_weather.py` creates changing weather conditions with respect to time.
-The rate at which the weather changes can be adjusted before running the script.
+Changes include the position of the sun along with occasional storms.
+The rate at which the weather changes can also be adjusted.
 The default value is 1.0.

-It is also possible to customize the weather conditions, read more about [changing the weather](https://carla.readthedocs.io/en/0.9.12/tuto_G_retrieve_data/#change-the-weather).
+To customize the weather conditions, read more about [changing the weather](https://carla.readthedocs.io/en/0.9.12/tuto_G_retrieve_data/#change-the-weather).

 #### 1. First step is to launch CARLA